prestonmoline/prestonmoline.github.io/_posts/2025-08-07-Freakier-Friday.md

 After seeing the original a week ago I was a little disappointed that it wasn’t as funny as I had expected since most of the humor was 20+ years old.
 Since this movie is new and “modern,” the humor actually worked for me and was more naturally funny.
 I felt I was laughing more at one-liners too, which is a shout out to the improv of the actors or the clever writing.
 Also being fun, there are some story elements that are cheesy, but since I saw this movie with my brother, we were cracking throughout the movie (especially near the end), and this just made the movie even funnier and even more worth-while to watch.

 Even though this movie is not my type of movie at all, I was pleasantly surprised by it, and if you are a fan of the original, you’ll absolutely adore this movie.
 It’s good, family fun.
-It is also one of my wife’s favorite movies she’s seen this year (and probably one of her favorites from the last few years).
+It is also one of my wife’s favorite movies she’s seen this year (and probably one of her favorites from the last few years), which is honestly way more important than what I thought of the movie.

 **Rating:**
 3.5/5